altocodenl/tagaway/readme.md

    - Filters.
    - Themes for the interface.
    - Add colors to tags?

-- Manage
-   - Create tag that groups tags (can also have pictures directly assigned).

-- Pictures
    - Order pictures within tag?
 Set priorities!
 Manual order mode.

+- Manage
+   - Create tag that groups tags (can also have pictures directly assigned).

 - Share
    - QR code to share.